featurist/interfaceable/README.md

 end
 ```

-An attempt to run it will result in the following error:
+An attempt to _load_ this code will result in the following error:

     Giffgaff must implement: (Interfacable::Error)
       - Carrier#text